vidhu-ops/auraeyemobile/replit.md

 - June 25, 2025.
 Fixed object detection: improved human detection algorithm to prevent electronic devices and objects from being misidentified as humans, added object-like pixel detection for better accuracy
 - June 25, 2025.
 Enhanced aura visualization with smooth gradient effects and natural color blending between all 4 aura colors using multiple blend modes (multiply, soft-light, overlay, color-dodge)
 - June 25, 2025.
 Implemented ultra-conservative human detection for object analysis: prevents busy images and complex textures from being falsely detected as human faces, ensures all objects including electronics are accepted
+- June 25, 2025.
+Made human detection extremely restrictive with perfect skin tone matching and requirement for all facial features to be present simultaneously, biased heavily toward accepting all images as objects

 ## User Preferences